desihub/quicksurvey_example/README.md

 ```
 (if you don't have quicksurvey and fiberassign in your `$PATH`, provide
 the full path to them)

+This will take ~5 minutes.
+See `output/README.md` for details of what
+is written there.

 ### Log output